The second in the series about cafés/coffee shops across Mexico City that are good for digital nomads, writers and travel bloggers.

 3. Ojo de Agua

 Staying healthy as a travel blogger.
-Enjoying a PURIFY juice at the Ojo de Agua in Juárez, whilst spending time answering emails, all part of being a travel blogger.
+Enjoying a PURIFY juice at Ojo de Agua while answering emails is all part of the travel blogger life:

 Location: C. Milan 44, Juárez, Cuauhtémoc, 06600 Ciudad de México, CDMX